-General ledger salaries and wages, payroll taxes and benefits expenses for the month of September included an accounting journal entry adjustment decreasing the expense by Section.
-This adjustment is a net total that includes a total of Section related to manual recording of monthly 401K employer matching contribution from December 2020 through September 2021.
-401K employer matching contribution expense was also recorded systematically each month within PCC's new general ledger application.
-As a result, salaries and wages, payroll taxes and benefits were overstated by the duplicate 401K employer contribution expense.
-Further, RSM noted that PCC systematically recorded monthly 401K employer contribution expenses totaling Section that were not properly captured in the correct general expense account.
+Salaries and wages, payroll taxes and retirement benefits for the year ended September 30, 2021 included an accounting adjustment of to reduce the cumulative total.
+This adjustment is a net total that includes a total of to reduce the cumulative total.
+This adjustment is a net total that includes a total of to reduce the cumulative total.
+This adjustment is a net total that includes a total of total of the presents manual recording of monthly 401K employer matching contribution from December 2020 through September 2021.
+Simultaneously, 401K employer matching contribution was also recorded systematically each month under their new general ledger application.
+As a result, salaries and wages, payroll taxes and retirement benefits were overstated.
+However, the systematic recording of monthly 401K employer contribution totaling to was not properly captured in the correct general expense account that required a correction (i.e., an addition to the cumulative total).

-PCC's salaries and wages, payroll taxes and benefits for the quarter ended September 30, 2021, as shown in In Table 7.1.1, are presented without the effect of the overstatement of the 401K employer matching contribution applicable to the quarter then ended.
+PCC's salaries and wages, payroll taxes and benefits for the period from April 1, 2021 through September 30, 2021, as shown in Table 7.1.1 are presented without the effect of the overstatement of the 401K employer matching contribution applicable to the period from April 1, 2021 through September 30, 2021.

 Salaries and wages, payroll taxes and retirement benefits were funded timely, on or before the payroll date, without exception.
-An unreconciled variance of 0.9% of salaries and wages, payroll taxes and benefits did not warrant further inquiry.
+An unreconciled variance of 0.9% of salaries and wages, payroll taxes and retirement benefits is insignificant and does not warrant further inquiry.

-Based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, and payroll taxes for the quarter ended September 30, 2021; and therefore, is in compliance with this Condition.
+Based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, and payroll taxes for the period from June 1, 2021 through September 30, 2021.
 State taxes, hospital taxes and fees were tested as part of Condition 7.2 below and no issues were noted.
 Therefore, based on the procedures performed, Prospect paid timely payroll, including salaries, retirement contributions and benefits, payroll taxes, property taxes, sales taxes, hospital taxes and fees and workers compensation and is in compliance with this Condition.